CiscoDevNet/terraform-provider-intersight/website/docs/r/resource_group.html.markdown

 This complex property has following sub-properties:
   + `key`:(string) The string representation of a tag key.
   + `value`:(string) The string representation of a tag value.
+* `type`:(string)(ReadOnly) The type of this resource group.
+(Rbac, Licensing, solution).* `rbac` - These resource groups are used for multi-tenancy by assigning to organizations.* `licensing` - These resource groups are used to classify resources like servers to various groups which are associated to different license tiers.* `solution` - These resource groups are created for Flexpods.
 * `version_context`:(HashMap) -(ReadOnly) The versioning info for this managed object.
 This complex property has following sub-properties:
   + `interested_mos`:(Array)